 An accurate insight into Kristen’s caring, optimistic and selfless personality is captured in those 64 words.

 Kristen stated the facts; she referenced my own family’s experience with cancer; she outlined the steps she was taking to deal with her disease; she thanked me for my message and passed on her best.
-Kristen didn’t mention how devastated, shocked and scared she must have been feeling; no sign of self-pity and no pessimism about the likelihood of her life getting back to normal.
-All things that would be completely normal in any person who had received the diagnosis Kristen had received.
+Kristen didn’t mention how devastated, shocked and scared she must have been feeling; no sign of self-pity and no pessimism about the likelihood of her life returning to normal.
+All things that would be completely understandable in any person who had received the diagnosis Kristen had received.

 I will be joining former colleagues along with many of Kristen’s family and friends in Sydney this Thursday as we grieve our loss while remembering and celebrating her life.